-The MEIxxxxx folder is not removed if the program crashes or is killed (kill -9 on Unix, killed by the Task Manager on Windows, "Force Quit" on macOS).
+The MEIxxxxxx folder is not removed if the program crashes or is killed (kill -9 on Unix, killed by the Task Manager on Windows, "Force Quit" on macOS).
 Thus if your app crashes frequently, your users will lose disk space to multiple MEIxxxxxx temporary folders.

-It is possible to control the location of the MEIxxxxx folder by using the --runtime-tmpdir command line option.
-The specified path is stored in the executable, and the bootloader will create the MEIxxxxx folder inside of the specified folder.
+It is possible to control the location of the MEIxxxxxx folder by using the --runtime-tmpdir command line option.
+The specified path is stored in the executable, and the bootloader will create the MEIxxxxxx folder inside of the specified folder.
 Please see Defining the Extraction Location for details.

-Note: Do not give administrator privileges to a one-file executable (setuid root in Unix/Linux, or the "Run this program as an administrator" property in Windows 7).
+Note: Do not give administrator privileges to a one-file executable on Windows ("Run this program as an administrator").
 There is an unlikely but not impossible way in which a malicious attacker could corrupt one of the shared libraries in the temp folder while the bootloader is preparing it.
-Distribute a privileged program in one-folder mode instead.
+When distributing a privileged program in general, ensure that file permissions prevent shared libraries or executables from being tampered with.
+Otherwise, an unelevated process which has write access to these files may escalate privileges by modifying them.